TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-08-17-how-to-get-rid-of-magic-static-and-chaos-from-latte-filters.md

 #### Pros & Cons

-- We have decoupled framework and our domain-specific filter <em class="fas fa-fw fa-check text-success"></em>
+- We have decoupled framework and our domain-specific filter ✅
-- To add a new filters, we only need to create a new service <em class="fas fa-fw fa-check text-success"></em>
+- To add a new filters, we only need to create a new service ✅
-- We finally use dependency injection at its best - Nette handles registering filters and collecting service for us <em class="fas fa-fw fa-check text-success"></em>
+- We finally use dependency injection at its best - Nette handles registering filters and collecting service for us ✅
-- We **add a seed for God method** - soon `provide()` will be full of weird callbacks and long methods <em class="fas fa-fw fa-times text-danger "></em>
+- We **add a seed for God method** - soon `provide()` will be full of weird callbacks and long methods ❌

 <br>